top of page

 The inclusion of men in female sports poses potential risks to the physical safety of women and girls (e.g. injuries on the field or harassment in changing rooms).
 In addition, these policies place females at an unfair disadvantage when it comes to winning medals, being selected for teams or acquiring sponsorships.

 • According to the website shewon.org, the inclusion of men in Rad Race Fixed 42 World Championship, Women’s Cycling in Berlin, on July 2, 2023 put Selina Burch, a Swiss woman, in third place.
-Without male participants, she would have been first or second.
+Without male participants, she would have been second.

 Femina Helvetica requests that medals and prize money obtained by these men should be returned, and awarded to the women who were unfairly ranked behind them.